Evaaaaaaa/Learn2Relax/README.md

 Stress detection on Social Media ([presentation](https://docs.google.com/presentation/d/1iZFROfJrI9I-OIB1vEbSchwLOnL0VAU-T9Yg5wtN2lM/edit#slide=id.p)).

 ## Motivation
 Social media is a major platform where people express their worries and stresses across the world.
-Learn2Relax was built in order to analyze content and identify stress from reddit data by deploying NLP techniques.
+Learn2Relax was built in order to analyze content and identify stress from Reddit dataset by deploying NLP techniques.
 Word embeddings were pre-trained on unlabeled data and deployed by both discrete and neural models.

 ## Installation
 - The model is tested on Python 3.7 with dependencies listed in `build/requirements.txt`.
 To install these Python dependencies, please run